Harsha10022/SQL--Project-Consumer-Goods/README.md

 # SQL_Project---
 # consumer-Goods-Ad-hoc-Insights

-This is a data analytics project, I have done using MYSQL as a part of codebasics SQL project challenge.
+ As a part of codebasics SQL project challenge,I have done this project using MYSQL.

+In this project, I used MYSQL to analyse AtliQ Hardware data and provide insights for the business.Where I worked with Joins.CTE'S,Differet types of clauses,Sub-queries and window functions.